-2 Preventing and avoiding academic misconduct
+Section 2 Preventing academic misconduct

-- (1) In order to ensure good academic practice, it is essential that suitable measures are introduced to prevent academic misconduct from occurring in the first place. - (2) Based on the following regulations, the schools are called upon to examine whether their study, examination, doctoral degree and habilitation regulations comply with academic quality standards and prevent academic misconduct, and if necessary adapt these regulations.
-Regulations for penalising attempts to cheat and other infringements of the examination regulations, as well as regulations regarding the legal consequences of such attempts to cheat and infringements, must be drawn up.
+(1) In order to ensure good academic practice, it is essential that suitable measures are introduced to prevent academic misconduct from occurring in the first place.
+Teaching the basics of good academic work begins at the earliest possible stage in academic teaching and education.
+Anyone working in academia, at whatever stage of their career, shall regularly update their knowledge of the standards of good academic practice and the state of research.

+(2) Based on the following regulations, the schools are required to examine whether their study, examination, doctoral degree and habilitation regulations comply with the academic quality standards and those measures designed to prevent academic misconduct.
+If necessary, adjustments should be made to those regulations.
+Rules for penalizing attempts to cheat and other infringements of the examination regulations, as well as rules regarding the legal consequences of such attempts to cheat and of infringements, are to be drawn up.

-3 Students, early-career researchers and academic staff
+Section 3 Students and academic staff at all stages of their careers

-- (1) The University of Oldenburg assumes its responsibility towards its graduates by teaching the principles of academic work and good academic practice to its students during their studies and promoting honesty and accountability in academia.
-It also communicates the sensitive nature of recognising academic misconduct. - (2) The university lays the foundations and creates the framework conditions for persons working in academia to be able to adhere to legal and ethical standards.
-The framework conditions include clear, written procedures and principles for selecting staff and staff development as well as for supporting early-career researchers and promoting equal opportunities. - (3) The University of Oldenburg assumes its responsibility towards its academic staff by conducting continuous discussions with them about the principles of academic work and good academic practice in all the necessary breadth and depth resulting from the subject-related differences and similarities. - (4) In the pursuit of scientific knowledge and to encourage the professional development of its early-career researchers, the University of Oldenburg encourages third-party research projects, provided they do not interfere with the execution of university tasks, and is committed to providing transparent information regarding the funding arrangements.
+(1) The University of Oldenburg assumes its responsibility towards its graduates by teaching students the principles of academic work and good academic practice during their studies and by encouraging them to be honest and responsible in their research.
+It also communicates the sensitive nature of recognising academic misconduct.

+(2) The university lays the foundations and creates the framework conditions for those working in academia to be able to adhere to legal and ethical standards.
+The framework conditions include clear, written procedures and principles for selecting staff and staff development as well as for supporting early-career researchers and promoting equal opportunities.

+(3) The University of Oldenburg assumes its responsibility towards its academic staff by conducting continuous discussions with them about the principles of academic work and good academic practice in all the necessary breadth and depth resulting from the subject-related differences and similarities.

+(4) In the pursuit of scientific knowledge and to encourage the professional development of researchers in the early stages of their careers, the University of Oldenburg encourages third-party research projects, provided they do not interfere with the execution of university tasks, and is committed to providing transparent information regarding the funding arrangements.
-4 Principles for preparing academic theses and dissertations

-(1) Justification, autonomy, reflectiveness and originality are the most important criteria for assessing and ensuring the quality of all academic work.
-Depending on the nature and level of the academic or scientific work, these criteria will be subject to gradually increasing requirements.
-All academic theses and dissertations must be thoroughly and carefully researched, and include citations and references.
-The use of someone else's work, regardless of whether this involves adopting their text or ideas and theories, must be immediately recognizable to the reader.
+Section 4 Principles for preparing academic theses and dissertations academic theses and dissertations must be thoroughly and carefully researched, and include citations and references.
+The use of someone else's work, regardless of whether this concerns a section of text or ideas and theories, must be immediately recognisable to the reader.
 If the thesis or dissertation makes use of someone else's intellectual property or work, the reader must always be made aware.
-All theses and dissertations must include a sworn statement affirming that the work was carried out independently and without inadmissible assistance from a third party.
+All theses and dissertations must include a sworn statement affirming that the work was carried out independently and without impermissible assistance from a third party.